Wildlife Removal In Shamong, NJ

 Opossums

-Opossums usually settle under decks, porches, sheds, or crawlspaces where there is easy cover.
+Opossums usually settle under decks, porches, sheds, or crawlspaces where there is easy cover and little disturbance.

 Groundhogs